maurymmarques/couchdb-datasource/README.md

-# Couchdb datasource plugin for CakePHP
+# CouchDB datasource plugin for CakePHP

 DataSources are the link between models and the source of data that models represent.